Updated: Dec 11, 2022

 This way of traveling is becoming really trendy.
-You can see of the social media such as Instagram that more and more people are trying it.
-Some of them are working hard to make a house of a simple van/car while some other are only renting them.
+You can see the social media such as Instagram that more and more people are trying.
+Some of them are working hard to make a house of a simple van/car while some others are only renting them.

 This is my experience Traveling Tasmania in a Van!

 Guest Blogger: Léa Madoni, Travel Tips by Lea

 Disclosure: Our site contains Affiliate Links.
 Clicking an Affiliate Link and purchasing something we recommend, won't cost you anything extra.
 It will though give us a small commission which will help this site remain a free resource for travelers to explore our world together.

 A few years ago, a friend of mine and myself have been lucky enough to travel around Tasmania, Australia in a campervan.
 We called it Jack.
 During 10 days, Jack became our car but also our house.
 It gave both of us this amazing feeling of freedom.

 We planned an itinerary beforehand to be sure to drive into the right places and not miss anything.
 Tasmania offers a lot of free camping spots which allowed us to stay in amazing places (our first night close to a beach).
 As we didn’t have to book any accommodation or camping spaces, we could manage the time we wanted to spend in each location.

 One of the free camping spots was close to this lake

 For us, the hardest part was the showers, especially after a day at the beach or hiking.
 Living in a van means freedom but also no shower.
 We tried to stay clean and showered in a few ways :